arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Overview

-The Opta™ features industrial grade hardware with rich connectivity options providing scalability, and the Arduino PLC IDE software enriches the experience by bringing most out of the Opta™ for solid field deployments.
+The Opta™ features industrial-grade hardware with rich connectivity options providing scalability, and the Arduino PLC IDE software enriches the experience by bringing the most out of the Opta™ for solid field deployments.
 The Opta™ offers Modbus protocols and it can be implemented effortlessly using the Arduino PLC IDE.

 The Modbus TCP is one of the protocols available within Opta™.
 In this tutorial, you will learn how to implement Modbus TCP based communication between two Opta™ devices using Arduino PLC IDE.

 ## Goals

 - Learn how to configure Modus TCP for Opta™ using Arduino PLC IDE
-- Learn how to configure workspace environment to work with Modbus TCP using Arduino PLC IDE
+- Learn how to configure the workspace environment to work with Modbus TCP using Arduino PLC IDE
 - Learn how to verify that Opta™ has been correctly set up and Modbus TCP is enabled using an example project on Arduino PLC IDE

 ## Required Hardware and Software